google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/web-storage/indexeddb-best-practices-app-state.md

 the structured cloning process happens on the main thread.
 The larger the object, the longer the blocking time will be.

-This presents some challenges when planning out how to persist application state to IndexedDB, as most of the popular state management libraries (like [Redux](http://redux.js.org/)) work by managing your entire state tree as a single JavaScript object.
+This presents some challenges when planning how to persist application state to IndexedDB, as most of the popular state management libraries (like [Redux](http://redux.js.org/)) work by managing your entire state tree as a single JavaScript object.